Goodhart's law

-Goodhart's law is an adage often stated as, "When a measure becomes a target, it ceases to be a good measure".
+Goodhart's law is an adage that has been stated as, "When a measure becomes a target, it ceases to be a good measure".
 It is named after British economist Charles Goodhart, who is credited with expressing the core idea of the adage in a 1975 article on monetary policy in the United Kingdom:

 It was used to criticize the British Thatcher government for trying to conduct monetary policy on the basis of targets for broad and narrow money, but the law reflects a much more general phenomenon.

 Priority and background

 Numerous concepts are related to this idea, at least one of which predates Goodhart's statement.
 Notably, Campbell's law likely has precedence, as Jeff Rodamar has argued, since various formulations date to 1969.
 Other academics had similar insights at the time.
 Jerome Ravetz's 1971 book Scientific Knowledge and Its Social Problems also predates Goodhart, though it does not formulate the same law.
-He discusses how systems in general can be gamed, focuses on cases where the goals of a task are complex, sophisticated, or subtle.
+Ravetz discusses how systems in general can be gamed, focusing on cases where the goals of a task are complex, sophisticated, or subtle.
 In such cases, the persons possessing the skills to execute the tasks properly seek their own goals to the detriment of the assigned tasks.
 When the goals are instantiated as metrics, this could be seen as equivalent to Goodhart and Campbell's claim.

 Shortly after Goodhart's publication, others suggested closely related ideas, including the Lucas critique (1976).
 As applied in economics, the law is also implicit in the idea of rational expectations, a theory in economics that states that those who are aware of a system of rewards and punishments will optimize their actions within that system to achieve their desired results.
 For example, if an employee is rewarded by the number of cars sold each month, they will try to sell more cars, even at a loss.